eerohele/dita-ot-gradle/README.md

 ## Examples

+To get started, see [the simple example](https://github.com/eerohele/dita-ot-gradle/tree/master/examples/simple) buildfile.

-See the [`examples`](https://github.com/eerohele/dita-ot-gradle/tree/master/examples) directory in this repository.
+For more examples, see the [`examples`](https://github.com/eerohele/dita-ot-gradle/tree/master/examples) directory in this repository.

 You're most welcome to contribute improvements on the current set of examples or entirely new examples.